- About Us

 In a marathon session approaching midnight on March 29th, 2017 state Senators debated and subsequently passed the FY17-18 Long Bill.
 After passing the House, the final budget enacted by the Governor included $8.2 million in funding for the Affordable Housing Grants Line Item.
 Additionally, $15.3 million was transfered from the Marijuana Tax Cash Fund to the Division of Housing for homeless prevention and permanent supportive housing programs.

 Construction Defects Legislation

 Housing Colorado supports HB17-1279 Construction Defect Action Notice Vote Approval.
-Find out more about the problems construction defects pose to the affordable housing industry and how this bill mitigates those issues by viewing the Housing Colorado HB17-1279 Fact Sheet.This bipartisan bill passed the House on a vote of 64-0 and the Senate 33-0 and now moves to the governor's office for final approval.
+Find out more about the problems construction defects pose to the affordable housing industry and how this bill mitigates those issues by viewing the Housing Colorado HB17-1279 Fact Sheet.This bipartisan bill passed the House on a vote of 64-0 and the Senate 33-0 and was signed into law by Governor Hickenlooper on May 23rd, 2017.

 Historic Legislative Committee Bill Reports from Recent Years